LuckyForce/BAP-Github-Actions/README.md

 ### Problems
 - It might not be the best idea to upload the executable to the repository.
 I just did it to show that it is possible and I can try different things with workflows.
+- This workflow will also encounter a problem on github classroom because of the automatic creation of the feedback branch.
+That is why it is disabled for pull requests.